 No but you will need to have an EIN before you can get a contract.

 If your startup already has a proven product, you can request a shorter demonstration period with your government partner.
-Conversely, if you need more than 16 weeks, you can request a longer period at any point in the demonstration period.
+Conversely, if you need more time, you can request a longer period at any point in the demonstration period.

 Do I need to have an out-of-the box solution to apply?

 No. The maturity of your solution depends on the project.

 Do I need to have previous government contracts to apply?